matsengrp/infection-timing/project_thoughts_questions.md

 4. It seems like one of the reasons we could be getting zero diversity is because we aren't sampling all of the diversity of an individual.
 Is there a way in which you could report a type of possibility that this was the case, per sequencing run?
 How likely do you think it is the case?

+Meeting notes:

+If someone is infected with more than one virus strain, then we would expect the diversity measure to be higher at the time of infection (perhaps an explanation for the "gray line" on the APD vs. Time plot).
+Restricting slope to be positive is fine.
+Question to think about: Is there a different change in rate of APD in children that were infected earlier (before birth) vs. later (after birth)?
+Fix y-intercept to be zero until we get more data (i.e. individuals that are infected after birth) ?TIME!